Frequently Asked Questions

 As a first step look at your premises condition (included in your contract) report to ascertain whether this is an operator responsibility.
 If this is so, submit your repair request in writing asking for a response within 10 days to include when the repairs will be undertaken.
 Should action not be forthcoming speak with the chairperson of your residents committee.
-If this fails you will need to get the Office for the Ageing (OFTA) to approach the operator on your behalf.
+If this fails you will need to get the Office for Ageing Well (formerly OFTA) to approach the operator on your behalf.
 OFTA may be contacted on 8204 2420.

 What kind of fees and charges may I have to pay as a resident of the village?